-According to Uber, despite having a record of haphazard driving, Troy was clear to drive for the company.
-This is because his situation had fallen under Uber's background check loophole.
-Regardless of having two minor moving violations within five months, he still passed the background check's requirements of no more than three minor violations in three years.
+According to Uber, despite having a record of haphazard driving, the driver was clear to drive for the company.
+This is because his situation had fallen under Uber’s background check loophole.
+Regardless of having two minor moving violations within five months, he still passed the background check’s requirements of no more than three minor violations in three years.
 In fact, even a pending suspension would not disqualify an individual from driving for Uber in Florida.

 Is Your Uber or Lyft Driver Dangerous?

-As with every situation, I always advise to take caution before placing your safety in the hands of a third-party, let alone a complete stranger.
+As with every situation, I always advise to take caution before placing your safety in the hands of a third party, let alone a complete stranger.
 Truthfully, there is no way to prove that every driver with Uber or Lyft is 100% safe.
 Conversely, there is also no evidence that all rideshare drivers are dangerous.

 Next time you order an on-demand car service, make sure that you feel comfortable before entering the vehicle and confirm that your driver is the same individual pictured on the app.